hipay/hipay-docs/hipay-enterprise-sdk-js_3/Reference/1-Reference.md

 ### instance.destroy()

-Use this function to `destroy` properly the Hosted Fields instance.
+Use this function to properly `destroy` Hosted Field instances.

-It will remove active event listeners and clean iframes containers.
-If you generated your form automatically via `selector` config.
-It will clean the container.
+It will remove active event listeners and clean iFrame containers.
+If you generated your form automatically via `selector` configuration, it will clean the container.

 ```js
 card.destroy();